pge7/FacePamphlet/README.md

 # FacePamphlet
-A primitive model for social network
+A primitive model for social network in Java